torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 - System dependencies.
 For instance `SQLite`, `curl` and other libraries your application depends on.
 - Rust dependencies.
 These are the Rust packages that you want to install using cargo.
 Rust packages are called `crates` and you can find them on <https://crates.io/>

-### Caching Cargo Dependencies With A Custom Solution
+### Demonstration of Caching Cargo Dependencies using a Custom Solution

-The first approach is to use a custom solution to cache the dependencies.
+First we demonstrate how cargo dependencies caching works but showing a custom solution:

 We first create an **empty application configuration** which uses the same dependencies.
 We build the application, downloading and building all the dependencies and creating a docker cache layer.